 Introductory remarks by Mr Thomas Jordan, Chairman of the Governing Board of the Swiss National Bank, at the Media News Conference of the Swiss National Bank, Berne, 14 December 2017.

 Ladies and gentlemen

 It is a pleasure for me to welcome you to the Swiss National Bank's news conference.
 I will begin by explaining our monetary policy decision and our assessment of the economic situation.
-I will then hand over to Fritz Zurbrügg, who will speak about current developments in the area of financial stability and announce the dates for the release of the new 20-franc banknote.
-After that, Andréa Maechler will review the situation on the financial markets and discuss the impact of negative interest on the money and capital markets.
+I will then hand over to Fritz Zurbrügg, who will speak about current developments in the area of financial stability.
+After that, Andréa Maechler will review the situation on the financial markets and the progress in reference interest rate reform.
 Finally, we will - as ever - be pleased to take your questions.

 Monetary policy decision

 Let me begin with our monetary policy decision and the inflation forecast.